atefhejazi1/atefhejazi1/README.md

 - 🌱 I’m currently learning:
   - ☁️ **AWS Cloud**, **Docker**, and **DevOps tools**
   - 🤖 **AI applications in web development**

-- 👯 I’m looking to collaborate on:
-  - Open-source Laravel or React-based projects
-  - Educational programming content for YouTube

-- 🤔 I’m looking for help with:
-  - Advanced DevOps practices and container orchestration
-  - Connecting with remote work opportunities worldwide

 - 💬 Ask me about:
   - Laravel, MySQL, React